Karu555/frontend-assignment/README.md

+## How to run this code in your vs code
  - Download file and open in your vs code.
  - Then do <h3> npm i </h3> for download modules in terminal and then do <h3>npm start</h3> for run this code.